javascript-tutorial/server/README.md

 Now images in the tutorial folder are translated, but not committed yet.

 **Step 4.** Then you'll need `git add/commit/push` the translated SVGs, as a part of the normal translation flow.
-You may want to open the translated SVGs directly in the browser to check them before doing so.
+You may want to open the translated SVGs directly in the browser to take a look at them before committing.
+Just to make sure that the translation looks all right.

 > Use the `--image` parameter of the script to translate a single image: